anthobarbarich/pc2020/content/green.md

     providers.
 Menus are discussed internally in order to offer large & balanced alternatives.
     We also try to adapt food quantity to avoid leftovers.
   img: "/uploads/food.svg"
+- title: 3.
+Waste Management
+  description: Waste Management allows us, with our visitors’ participation, to sort,
+    recycle and compost our waste.
+In order to minimize our waste stream, we have a “Zero single-used plastic” policy & we provide reusable cups for all drinks.
+    We are also trying to implement a circular economy in regards with the waste generated by the festival.
+  img: "/uploads/waste.svg"
 description: ''

 ---